Skip to main content

 Create API Key dialog showing Name, Scopes, and Expiration fields

-• Scopes → Environments — check Export and Import
+• Scopes — enable Export and/or Import as needed

 • Expiration — choose Never, 30 days, 90 days, or a custom date

-3. Click Create and copy the generated key immediately — it will not be shown again.
+3. Click Create and copy the key immediately.
+It is shown only once.

 # Export